ZanderBez/ZanderBez/README.md

 ### Hey there 👋

-I'm [Your Name], a [your job title/role] specializing in [your specialties, e.g., front-end development, full-stack engineering].
-I have a passion for [something you're passionate about, e.g., building responsive web apps, creative problem-solving].
+I'm Zander Bezuidenhout, a student at OpenWindow specializing in full-stack development.
+I have a passion for crafting intuitive and efficient web applications that solve real-world problems.
+I thrive on learning new technologies and enjoy turning complex ideas into seamless user experiences.
+I also love to experiment and ensure that the websites I develop not only function well but also look great.

 Want to know more about me?
 [Check out my portfolio](https://your-portfolio-link).